rackerlabs/docs-cloud-load-balancers/api-docs/cloud-load-balancers-v1/getting-started/index.rst

    get-credentials-include
    send-request-ovw
    authenticate
+   concepts
    using-cloud-load-balancers

-To start using the API and complete the examples in this section, you need the following items:
+To start using the API and run the examples in this section, you need the following items:

 - Rackspace Cloud account.
 If you don't have an account, `sign up`_ for one.
 - :ref:`Command line tool or browser client <send-api-requests>` for communicating with the API service.

 .. _sign up: https://cart.rackspace.com/cloud/

-For more information about Cloud Load Balancers concepts and API operations, see the :ref:`Developer Guide<developer-guide>` and the :ref:`API Reference<api-reference>`.

 .. note::
      You can also use Rackspace Cloud Load Balancers from the Cloud Control panel, or by using one of the language-specific :rax-devdocs:`Software development kits & tools <#sdks>`.